kodecocodes/i9t/swift-2/swift-2.markdown

 - Swift source code will be released under an OSI-approved permissive license.
 - Contributions from the community will be accepted — and encouraged.
-- At launch we intend to contribute ports for OS X, iOS, and Linux.
+- At launch Apple intends to contribute ports for OS X, iOS, and Linux.
 - Source code will include the Swift compiler and standard library.

 A natural thought when hearing this news might be along the lines of...
 "This is amazing news, I can write Android apps using Swift!
 Write once, debug everywhere!!"
 Well, back that excitement train up and put it in park for a minute.
 While this is great news it may not mean exactly what you think.
-First and foremost is that it is highly unlikely that Apple has any intentions of open sourcing Cocoa or Cocoa Touch frameworks.
-These frameworks are what makes it so "easy" to write Mac and iOS apps, consider writing Objective-C programs without NS*Anything* or UI*Anything*.
-While Swift offers a lot out of the box, you still will not have access to those frameworks on other platforms.
+First and foremost is that it is highly unlikely that Apple has any intentions of open sourcing the Cocoa or Cocoa Touch frameworks we love so much.
+These frameworks are what makes it so "easy" to write Mac and iOS apps; consider writing Objective-C programs without NS*Anything* or UI*Anything*.
+While Swift offers a lot out of the box, you will not have access to those frameworks on other platforms.

 But don't let that get you down!
 The open source community does amazing things every day.
-The fact that Swift will be open source will attract an entire new set of extremely smart people to make this language even better by providing Swift-only libraries and frameworks that will usable across platforms.
+The fact that Swift will be open source will attract an entire new set of extremely smart people to make this language even better by providing Swift-only libraries and frameworks that will be usable across platforms.
 There are so many theoretical possibilities, consider just these two...
-Using Swift in embedded environments like Arduino boards or writing server-side Swift.
+Using Swift in embedded environments like with Arduino boards or writing server-side Swift for the web and web services.
 Pretty exciting.

 ## What Makes Swift, "2.0"?

 Now what you really came to read about.
 What is it that Apple introduced with Swift 2.0 and what will this chapter cover?

 - New control flow using `guard`, `repeat`, `do`, and `defer`
-- New error handling model
+- An entirely new error handling model
 - Protocol Extensions
 - Pattern Matching enhancements
-- Availability Checking
+- API Availability Checking
 - Additional minor enhancements

-So sit tight, this will be chapter packed to the gills with information, feel free to read it end to end or use it as as a reference while you work with Swift 2.0.
+So sit tight, this chapter will be packed to the gills with information, feel free to read it end to end or use it as as a reference while you work with Swift 2.0.

 ## The Logistics

-Unlike most chapters in this book, you will _not_ be writing or extending an app in this one.
+Unlike most chapters in this book, you will _not_ be writing or extending an app.
 Instead you will be working in a multipage Xcode Playground so that the Swift language features themselves are the focus.
 For the first part of the chapter you will be introduced to some new features using contrived examples.
-You will then move on to solving a specific String validation problem using Swift 2.0 features in a tutorial style playground.
+You will then move on to solving a specific String validation problem using Swift 2.0 features in a tutorial led playground.

 Open the provided **Chapter1_Swift2.playground** file in Xcode 7 and continue reading the chapter before diving into the playground.